von Baiersdorf, Reif family fonds

 Margit Reif (née von Baiersdorf von Erdős) was born on June 3, 1894, in Vienna and died in 1965 in Vancouver.
 Otto Reif was born approximately 1894 and died around 1955.
 Margit and Otto Reif left Austria for England after the Nazi invasion of Austria and immigrated to Canada in 1939.

 Scope & ContentFonds consists of records relating to the ennobling of the von Baiersdorf family in 1884, the family’s personal financial recordkeeping, marriages, Otto Reif’s assistance to a displaced person, Erna von Engel-Baiersdorf’s work as a museum curator and sculptor, the deaths of Clara Baiersdorf Erdős and Elise Reif and other personal items.

 AccrualsRecords were donated anonymously in three accessions, one in 2009 and two in 2014.
 Accruals were processed together.
+A further accrual was donated in 2021 by Paul Graeme Rosen, who found materials related to Erna von Engel-Baiersdorf amidst his father’s papers.
 No further accruals are expected.

 LanguageGerman, Hungarian, English, Hebrew, Latin

 System of ArrangementAs there was no discernible original order, fonds has been arranged into four series based primarily on record type.

 Rules or ConventionsISAD-G, informed by RAD with Dublin Core elements